Archeryman.com Help for Archery Hunters

 This is extremely important.
 Of all the information here, the shot placement is the part I've had the most trouble with.
 If you make a mistake anywhere, don't make it here.
 Unlike a shotgun, the arrow must penetrate major blood vessels or both lungs to bring a deer down quickly.
 Gut shots only wound the deer and it could go miles or suffer for days and never be found.
 Shots in the spine could bring the deer down but not guaranteed.
 Shots in the front shoulder bone generally will not penetrate enough.

 After hunting several days with no luck, you need to fight the urge to rush a poor shot at the first opportunity you get.
 Your heart will be pounding, you'll be anxious.
 Instinctively you'll want to rush the shot.
 BE PATIENT!
 No shot at all is better than a bad shot.
 Only shoot if the shot is a high-percentage one.
 When a deer comes into range, if its broadside, I aim about 1" low of center, right in line vertically with the back of the front leg.
 If the deer doesn't duck, the arrow will go through both lungs.
 If it ducks a few inches, it should still get both lungs.
 Most poor shots hit the deer high.
-The preferred shot is the quartering away because the angle should get the arrow through the front cavity.
+The preferred shot is the quartering away because the angle should get the arrow through the front chest cavity.
 You can move the shot back from the front leg 1 - 2" for that shot.
 You must get the arrow to go through the front - chest cavity or rib cage of the deer.

 Know your distance.
 For shots up to 18 yards, you should be fine.
 If you take a shot 25 yards away, your bow sighted in for 16-18 yards will be about 4- 6" low.
 I recommend you use marking tape (or anything easily seen) to mark 18 yards (or whatever your top pin is sighted in for) in your shooting lanes.
 You could even use a different color to mark 25 yards.
 As you draw to shoot, note the distance, use the proper pin.